 Council Bluffs’ location has put the town into contact with a lot of history.
-Lewis and Clark and the Mormon pilgrims came through as did the westbound pioneers on the Oregon and California Trails.
+Lewis and Clark and the Mormon pilgrims came through, as did the westbound pioneers on the Oregon and California Trails.
+Abraham Lincoln designated the town as milepost zero for the transcontinental railroad.
 The first coast-to-coast automobile trip passed through and later the first transcontinental highway.
-Council Bluffs was the birthplace of Omaha and first mobile war-time hospital.
+Council Bluffs was the birthplace of Omaha and first war-time mobile hospital.
 It also boasted the state’s first nursing school and FM radio station as well as the largest rotary cell jail ever built.
 This all created a lot of what we call history-- but at the time it wasn’t intended that way at all.
 It was just normal people finding innovative ways to solve problems, inventing the future one day at a time.
 And that has made for some really interesting tales that we intend to explore in this podcast series.